BIGJRA/BIGJRA.github.io/reborn.md

 To the right, you can cut another and follow its path to a fight with a grunt.
 Straight down from here is a hidden *Super Potion*!
 Follow the path to watch a scene, but a wiggly tree then head back and up at the road.
 A bush past the road hides a *Green Shard*.

 Cut two more wiggly trees.
 Before we head left, we can actually sneak up past a tree to reach a building: inside, you'll find *TM54 False Swipe* and the *Warehouse Key*.
 Back outside, follow a path straight to the left to obtain an *X Sp.
-Def*
+Def*.

 Back down from here, follow the leftward path.
 In the second rock you'll find an *Antidote*.
 Use the Light Shard if you'd like, then prepare for a battle!